RaviTeja110820/aws/AWS Essentials.md

 ***IAM Identity Federation*** allows access to the AWS environment using a central single sign-on (SSO) set of credentials from third-party or corporate active directory.
 Federation uses open standards such as SAML2.0 to transact identity information between identity provider (IdP) the respective applications

 ***AWS Key Management Service (AWS KMS)*** enables you to create, manage, and use cryptographic keys.This service is used for creating and managing of keys and control the use of encryption across a wide range of AWS services and in your applications.
 The basic usage of this to protect the data at various stages like in-transit, rest, etc..

+***AWS Config*** service allows the administrator to monitor and record configuration changes on AWS resources in their account.
+The service also allows the administrator to create a resource configuration inventory.

+>***AWS Config*** can be used to keep track of configuration changes on AWS resources, keeping multiple date-stamped versions in a reviewable history.

 # Disaster Recovery
 ![Disaster Recovery](disaster-recovery-strategies.png)